-The method to perform the surface conductivity test that shall be between the contact dots or an alternative one to be specified here n the SCD-SCA.
+The method to perform the surface conductivity test that shall be between the contact dots or an alternative one to be specified here in the SCD-SCA.

 The minimum value, in , and the maximum variation after any test, in , of the cover conductivity before and after qualification tests of SCA of subgroup D (in conformance with Table 6-1).